mprac/project0/README.md

 Your stylesheets must use at least one SCSS variable, at least one example of SCSS nesting, and at least one use of SCSS inheritance.
 In README.md, include a short writeup describing your project, what’s contained in each file, and (optionally) any other additional information the staff should know about your project.

+# Projet 0 description

+For project 0 I chose to create a website ranking some of the highest paid athletes.
+There are 4 html files, 1 css file that was generated using SASS/SCSS.
+The index.html file contains the table and the 3 other html files contain an unordered list and uses bootstraps grid model using class col-6 in 2 divs with a div using class row as a parent to create 2 columns where one half is the image of the athlete and the other holds the unordered list.